CZ-NIC/djangocms-git-md-page/README.md

 in the `Others` section.

 First of all, it is required to select the source repository.
-One can choose from the available choices or create a new choice, new source repository, by clicking the `+` symbol next to the select box.
+One can choose from the available choices or create a new choice (new source repository) by clicking the `+` symbol next to the select box.
 Every repository is defined by its address and branch.
 In the form, there are hints what value should be used.
 Also, there is another field called `secret`.
-Its default value is a random string and this random value can be left.
+Its default value is a random string which can be left for further usage.
 This `secret` value is then used for security purposes in the GitHub administration.

 When a repository is successfully selected, next fill the path to the desired MD file.

-Next, it is required to set up a _webhook_ in the GitHub project administration.
-It causes updating the content of the plugin every time the content of the file in the repository is changed.
+After that, it is required to set up a _webhook_ in the GitHub project administration.
+It updates the content of the plugin every time the content of the file in the repository is changed.
 In your GitHub project administration, click `Settings` (horizontal navigation on the top of the page), `Webhooks` (left vertical navigation), `Add webhook` (a button in the right top corner).